spoddutur/spark-notes/wsg.md

 - **Conclusion:** Whole stage code generation has done decent job in combining the functionality of general-purpose execution engine.
 Vectorization is a good alternative for  the cases that are not handled by Whole-stage code-generation.

 ## Appendix:
-This is an additional content (optional) which complements and adds more details on different Vectorization techniques:
+This is additional content (optional) which complements and adds more details on different Vectorization techniques:

 ### How to perform vector operations?
 Two major approaches: